 On our recent trip to Disneyland, we noted in our Instagram Stories that Walt Disney World should offer some of the free fun for the holidays that Disneyland does.
 To our surprise, all but one of you who responded agreed with us!
 Apparently this is a hot button issue among Walt Disney World fans, who knew?!

-Mickey’s Very Merry Christmas Party actually didn’t make our Walt Disney World holiday must do’s this year for the simple fact that we don’t want to mislead you guys and think you must attend the Christmas Party at its current cost in order to enjoy the holiday season at Walt Disney World.
+Mickey’s Very Merry Christmas Party actually didn’t make our Walt Disney World holiday must do’s for the simple fact that we don’t want to mislead you guys and think you must attend the Christmas Party at its current cost in order to enjoy the holiday season at Walt Disney World.
+Mickey’s Very Merry Christmas Party is CANCELLED for 2020 anyway!
 While this may be an annual tradition for many a Disney vacationer, we reserve our annual splurge for the Halloween party instead.

 Note that if you can handle the most crowded week of the year, (p.s.-we can’t), Walt Disney World actually makes the Once Upon a Christmastime Parade and the Minnie’s Wonderful Christmastime Fireworks Show available to the general public during the week of Christmas.

-But if you’re headed to Walt Disney World during the merriest(and busiest!) time of the year, here are some of our favorite things you can count on to spread some holiday cheer without having to fork over the money you had originally saved for your mothers Christmas present.
+Walt Disney World is busiest during the holidays and there is a ton to do that doesn’t require an extra ticket.
+So, here are some of our favorite things you can count on to spread some holiday cheer without having to fork over the money you had originally saved for your mothers Christmas present.

 Flurry of Fun at Hollywood Studios